heightcomparisonme/discordwrapped.com/data/md/how-to-check-discord-wrapped.md

+---
+title: 'How to Check Discord Wrapped'
+description: 'The comprehensive guide to checking your Discord year in review.'
+date: '2024-12-06'
+---

 # How to Check Discord Wrapped

 Checking your Discord Wrapped is a great way to relive your memories from the past year.